orca-so/whirlpools/docs/whirlpool/docs/02-Architecture Overview/02-Price & Ticks.md

 A tick-spacing of 5 means that liquidity can be deposited into tick-index that are a multiple of 5. (ex. [...-10, -5, 0, 5, 10...]).

-Whirlpool supports a tick-spacing between 1 and 256, preferably a value that is a power of 2 for better compute-budget optimization.

 As a general rule, the smaller the expected volatility of a pool is, the smaller tick-spacing should be.
 To help you decide on the best tick-spacing for your whirlpool, consider the following attributes.

 ### 1. Granularity of user definable price ranges